Optically trapped exciton-polariton condensates in a perovskite microcavity: Introduction

 The richness found in trapped polariton condensates, alongside their optical flexibility, has motivated researchers to explore room temperature operation using materials with much stronger exciton binding energies and light-matter Rabi coupling strength~\cite{Guillet_CRP2016, Wei2022}.
 For this purpose, lead halide perovskites (LHPs) are a promising candidate~\cite{Fieramosca2019, Su2021} with their high optical absorption coefficients~\cite{Su2017}, tunable photon and polariton lasing~\cite{Zhang_NanoLett2021, Lempicka2024}, large polariton nonlinearities~\cite{Fieramosca2019}, and relatively easy fabrication process into various microstructures~\cite{Kedziora2024}.
 Several important polariton features have already been demonstrated in perovskites such as coherent ballistic transport~\cite{Su_Science2018, Xu_NatComm2023}, long range spin Hall currents~\cite{Liang_NatPhot2024, Shi_NatMat2025}, analogue XY spin simulation~\cite{Tao2022}, optical switches~\cite{Feng_SciAdv2021, Su_SciAdv2021, Lempicka2024}, electrically driven spin currents~\cite{Wang_AdvMat2024}, and superfluidity~\cite{Peng2022}.
 However, scarce attention has been given to optically trapped polariton condensates in perovskites likely due to sample roughness which can spoil the pump-induced trap.
 Instead, researchers have relied on accidental sample defects~\cite{Zhai_PRL2023} or irreversibly patterned structures~\cite{Su_NatPhys2020, Wang2021, Polimeno_AdvMat2024} to trap perovskite polariton condensates.
 These strategies, however, do not possess the in-situ tunability that reprogrammable optical traps offer.
 Here, we fill in this gap by demonstrating room-temperature optical trapping of exciton-polariton condensates in microcavities containing CsPbBr$_{3}$ monocrystalline perovskite microwires of varying optical trap widths.

-Figure~\ref{fig:sample} illustrates the fabrication process: (a) the prepared solution was dripped into a PDMS template with predefined diameter and height, positioned on a substrate of 6.5 pairs of SiO$_{2}$/TiO$_{2}$ distributed Bragg reflectors (DBRs). (b) Monocrystalline CsPbBr$_{3}$ microwires were then grown using microfluidic-assisted crystallization.
-Following this step, the PDMS template was removed, leaving the perovskite crystals directly standing on the DBR substrate without any additional layers or covers. (c) Finally, the structure was covered with 10.5 pairs of Si$_{3}$N$_{4}$/SiO$_{2}$ DBRs using a low-temperature plasma-enhanced chemical vapour deposition (PECVD) technique to achieve microcavity confinement, featuring a photon stopband centered at 535~nm.
+For this purpose, we have developed a fabrication technique to produce a sample containing perovskites in crystalline form, embedded within distributed Bragg reflectors (DBRs). \textbf{Figure~\ref{fig:sample}} illustrates the fabrication process: the perovskite precursor solution was dripped into a PDMS template with predefined diameter and height, positioned on a substrate with dielectric DBRs, monocrystalline CsPbBr$_{3}$ microwires were then grown using microfluidic-assisted crystallization.
+Following this step, the PDMS template was removed, leaving the perovskite crystals directly standing on the DBR substrate without any additional layers or covers.
+Finally, the structure was covered with top DBRs using a low-temperature plasma-enhanced chemical vapor deposition (PECVD) technique to achieve microcavity confinement.
 This unique fabrication technique integrates two advanced technologies critical for forming a refined high Q-factor cavity: the growth of CsPbBr$_{3}$ in monocrystalline form with a precisely defined cavity thickness achieved through the predefined geometry of the PDMS template, and a top DBR mirror deposition method ensuring uniform, dense, and conformal coverage of the perovskite crystal surface.